t3rmin0x/CTF-Writeups/DarkCTF/Crypto/Easy RSA/README.md

 This is the vulnerabilty as `a mod b = a when a < b` so ct = (pt ^ e) mod N becomes equivalent to ct = (pt ^ e).

+Taking e-th root of ciphertext will retrieve the plaintext (flag).

 ```py
 #!/bin/env python3